fc-minecraft/hoc2021-makecode-md/paleontology-3.md

 ### @hideIteration true
 ### @explicitHints true

-# Paleontology Puzzle
+# Paleontology Puzzle (Solution)

 ## Step 1
-Someone has removed bones from the dinosaur skeleton and replaced them with sand.
-Code your Agent to DESTROY the SAND BLOCKS and PLACE BONE blocks.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.
 #### ~ tutorialhint
 Use ``||agent.agent set block or item||`` to give your Agent a `Bone Block`.
 Use the ``||agent.agent move||`` to move your Agent and then ``||agent.agent destroy||`` in the direction you want the block SAND blocks destroyed and ``||agent.agent place||`` to place a `Bone Block` in the direction you want the block placed.
 Repeat this until the right number of blocks are placed.